awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 **Note**
 *greengrass\-root* represents the path where the AWS IoT Greengrass Core software is installed on your device\.
 If you installed the software by following the steps in the [Getting Started](gg-gs.md) tutorial, then this is the `/greengrass` directory\.

 1. Install the OpenSSL engine\.
+OpenSSL 1\.0 or 1\.1 are supported\.

    ```
    sudo apt-get install libengine-pkcs11-openssl